Włókniarz Częstochowa

 Włókniarz Częstochowa is a motorcycle speedway team based in Częstochowa, Poland.
-They were established in 1946 and the team's home track is at the Municipal Stadium, Częstochowa, which has a capacity of over 16,850 people.
+They were established in 1946 and the team's home track is at the Arena Częstochowa, which has a capacity of over 16,850 people.
 The team currently competes in the Ekstraliga (the highest division) and have won the Team Speedway Polish Championship four times.

 History

 1948 to 1955

 The first club in the city was CTCiM Częstochowa who competed in the inaugural 1948 Polish speedway season and 1949 season.
 During the 1950 Polish speedway season the club appeared in the second division under the name used today.
 In 1951, they were selected to compete in a single division.
 However, in 1953 they were effectively relegated as one of four teams that would form part of the new second league.

 1956 to 1969

 During the 1956 Polish speedway season the team won their first honours by becoming the second division champions and this would kick start a golden period for the club.
 In 1959, the team won the gold medal for the Team Speedway Polish Championship and Stefan Kwoczała won the Polish Individual Speedway Championship.

 In 1961, the team suffered relegation but won the second division in 1964 and 1965.
 Bizarrely the team were not promoted until after the 1966 season because there was a system in place at the time that collated results from 1963 and 1964 combined and then 1965 and 1966 combined to determine promotion.
 Relegation ensued in 1969.